 we have

 While this equation requires no knowledge of the average return, it does require extremely detailed knowledge of the probabilities of states conditioned on states multiple steps in the past, something not easily accessible.
-Despite this, this form makes it transparent that by negating the average return, we are essentially decaying out the contribution of rewards received many steps in the future, in a fashion reminiscent of discounting: since we assume ergodicity, as the time after valuation extends into the future the conditional probability will converge to the stationary sate.
+However, this form makes it transparent that by negating the average return, we are essentially decaying out the contribution of rewards received many steps in the future, in a fashion reminiscent of discounting: since we assume ergodicity, as the time after valuation extends into the future the conditional probability will converge to the stationary sate.

-To see this decay we use a spectral decomposition of an operator which described the evolution of probability distributions under the dynamics $P_\theta$.
-Viewing $P_\theta(x|X')$ as the components of a transition matrix describing the evolution of a probability distribution over the generalized state space
+To see this decay we use a spectral decomposition of an operator which describes the evolution of probability distributions under the dynamics $P_\theta$.
+Viewing $P_\theta(x|x')$ as the components of a transition matrix describing the evolution of a probability distribution